 What about employees who are currently on unpaid leave or unpaid sabbaticals?

+Employees cannot be on unpaid leave and be furloughed at the same time.
 For unpaid leave after 28 February 2020 – employees can end their unpaid leave and be furloughed instead.

 For unpaid leave on/before 28 February 2020 – employees cannot be furloughed until the date it was originally agreed they would return from unpaid leave.